Digital Copyright FAQ

 You can use most works created by the U.S. Government, publish links to Web sites, and use work which has entered into the public domain.
 Anyone may freely reproduce the address of a Web site, to which readers may hyperlink.
 Best practices suggest proper citation and notifying the Web page provider.

-…copy a portion of a CD, Videotape or DVD and post it on the Blackboard page for my class?
+…copy a portion of a CD, Videotape or DVD and post it on the Canvas page for my class?

 Yes, provided the file is limited to individuals enrolled in the course and is streamed through College-controlled equipment and via a campus-restricted network The Music Librarians Association has created an excellent Website offering practical guidelines for the use of audio materials to support class reserves.

-…post a PDF of a journal article on my class Blackboard page?
+…post a PDF of a journal article on my class Canvas page?

 Yes.
 The American Library Association’s guidelines on photocopying for reserves considers library reserves an extension of the classroom.
 For more information, please consult this page.